Monday & Friday, 8 a.m. - 5 p.m. (varies)

 Looking for a doctor who cares as much for your new baby as much as you do?
-Come meet our team on Wed., Nov.
-2, from 12:30-1:30 p.m.
-We'll answer all of your questions and give you a tour of the office.
-If you can’t make this time, we’d be happy to schedule a 1-on-1 appointment with the provider of your choice.
-Reservations are requested; call 330-425-3344.
+We happily schedule 1-on-1 appointments with the provider of your choice.
+Call 330-425-3344.

 ***NEW Walk-in Hours!***

 ACHP Twinsburg has walk-in hours on a first-come, first-serve basis for sick child care.
-Patients from any ACHP office can conveniently walk in from 8-11 a.m., Monday through Friday (cancelled for Oct.
-10-27) to be seen for allergies, colds, coughs, diarrhea, ear pain, fever, pink eye, rashes, sore/strep throat, vomiting and more.
+Patients from any ACHP office can conveniently walk in from 8-11 a.m., Monday through Friday (exceptions: Dec.
+5-8 open at 8:40 a.m., and canceled on Dec.
+9, 23, 26, 28 and 29) to be seen for allergies, colds, coughs, diarrhea, ear pain, fever, pink eye, rashes, sore/strep throat, vomiting and more.
 Minor injuries – such as cuts, sprains, strains and fractures – should still be seen at an Akron Children’s ER.
 Appointments are still required for well visits and can be made for sick care too, if you prefer.

 Please be aware this walk-in service is very popular.
 Although we are trying our best, unfortunately, we can’t accommodate everyone who comes in especially during the winter months/sick season.
 Sometimes the maximum number of patients that we can care for each morning is reached rather quickly.
 Please call us to check availability.